Vicky14239/metacrafters_EthProofBeginner_project/README.md

 - Here we have 'Enchanced token 'solidity smart contract
+- We have mainly three Public variables
+- 'tokenName'
+- 'tokenAbbrv'
+- 'totalSupply'
+- There are two events
+- mint
+- burn
 - This solidity smart contract contains three main functions
 - Mint
 - Burn